gramener/gramex/README.md

       - Hits (how often was this record retrieved)
       - Data
       - How to compute the data
-- **Licensing**
-    - Will each app have its license?
-Or is it at a Gramex level?

 - **Rendering** components to PDF, PPTX, PNG, SVG, etc.
 - **Computation workflow**.